Charlesetc/charlesetc/_posts/2016-04-17-rust-monads.markdown

 Do you see the problem again this time? `T` is not a higher-kinded type.
 In Rust, one can't say "Let `T` be the type  __vector of something__" -- one can only say "Let `T` be the Integer type" or "Let `T` be the type __vector of f32__".

-You can't replace `T` with a parametrized type, in other words.
+You can't replace `T` with a parameterized type, in other words.

 # Duplicate Code